Advances in Clinical and Experimental Medicine

 • Conclusions.

-For cohort, case-control and cross-sectional studies within the Original papers category, the structure of the Materials and Methods sections should conform to the stipulations of the STROBE checklist (see below).
-For Meta-analyses, the structure of the Materials and Methods sections should conform to the stipulations of the PRISMA checklist (see below).
+For cohort, case-control, and cross-sectional studies within the Original papers category, the structure of the Materials and Methods sections should conform to the STROBE checklist's stipulations (see below).
+For Meta-analyses, the structure of the Materials and Methods sections should conform to the PRISMA checklist's stipulations (see below).

 The Author(s) should not use italics (apart from names of the genes and taxonomy), bold or underlined words in the text.
 Please use only generic names of drugs.

 When the study involves humans or animals, please include the disclaimer about the approval of the bioethical committee or about the reason why such consent was waived.
-When the study involves humans, please include a disclaimer about compliance with the Declaration of Helsinki or about the reason why the Declaration is not applicable, as well as information of informed consent provided by the subjects or lack thereof.
+When the study involves humans, please include a disclaimer about compliance with the Declaration of Helsinki (or why the Declaration is not applicable), and information about informed consent provided by the subjects or lack thereof.
 More about our ethical stipulations here.

 Highlights